chiaracomoglio/CommDet/README.md

 Citation and Credits
 --------------------

-The theory on the spectral methods for community detection in graphs implemented can be found in
+The theory on the spectral methods for community detection in graphs implemented can be found in:

 *   [1] &nbsp; Newman, M. E. <br>
     <i> Finding community structure in networks using the eigenvectors of matrices  </i> <br>